Polymer/old-docs-site/getting-the-code.md

 ## About the repositories {#abouttherepos}

 The entirety of the {{site.project_title}} is composed of a number of Git repositories.
-All are included as submodules in the main `polymer-all` repository.
+All are included as submodules in the {{site.project_title}} download.
-However, understanding the various pieces will help you navigate the codebase.
+Understanding the various pieces will help you navigate the codebase.

 We have factored our repositories into separate chunks for each specification API.
 For example, the following repositories are useful individually: